-Electronics like your smartphone, computer and TV give off blue light, which can disrupt your sleep cycles make it hard to get restful sleep.
+Electronics like your smartphone, computer and TV give off blue light.
+That light can disrupt your sleep cycles and make it hard to get restful sleep.

-So, if anyone has ever cautioned you to put your phone away an hour or so before bed, they were giving you sound advice.
+So, if anyone has ever cautioned you to put your phone away an hour or so before bed, they gave you sound advice.

-Computer glasses, similar to the night mode on many smartphones, block blue light to help your body maintain a natural day-night cycle.
+Computer glasses are similar to the night mode on a smartphone.
+They block blue light to help your body maintain a natural day-night cycle.

-Computer glasses also make it more comfortable to look at your screen and easier to focus on the work at hand, no matter what time it is.
+Computer glasses also make it more comfortable to look at your screen and easier to focus on the work at hand, no matter the time of day.

 What kinds of computer glasses are there?

-What are the best computer glasses for you?
-That depends on your overall vision, the type of work you’re doing — and whether you are looking for prescription or non-prescription lenses.
+The best computer glasses for you depends on your overall vision and the type of work you’re doing.

-If you shop around online, you can find prescription computer glasses for as low as $31, although pricing will vary depending on the frames you order, your prescription strength, the lens upgrades you want, and the type of lenses you need (such as single vision or progressives).
+If you shop online, you can find a pair with prescription lenses for as low as $31.
+Pricing varies, depending on the frames you order, your prescription strength, the lens upgrades you want, and the type of lenses you need (such as single vision or progressives).

-If you don’t need vision correction, prefer to wear contacts or don’t want to shell out for a brand new pair of prescription glasses, “plano” computer glasses (with non-prescription lenses) are an inexpensive way to protect your eyes from blue light.
+If you don’t need vision correction, prefer to wear contacts or don’t want to spend much on a new pair of prescription glasses, “plano” computer glasses (with non-prescription lenses) are an inexpensive way to help protect your eyes from blue light.

-Online retailers offer many frame styles and tint options to fit your personal style and budget.
+Online retailers offer many frame styles and lens coating options to fit your personal style and budget.

 Computer glasses come in a variety of lens tints and coatings.

-Here’s how lens tints and coatings block blue light and ease the digital eye strain caused by hours spent looking at screens at work and at home:
+Here’s how lens tints and coatings block blue light and ease digital eye strain caused by looking at screens for hours at a time:

-Lens tints: If you’re looking for some serious blue light blockage — we’re talking up to 94% — you should invest in a pair of yellow- or amber-tinted lenses.
+If you’re looking for some serious blue light blockage — up to 94% — invest in a pair of yellow- or amber-tinted lenses.
 On the spectrum of light, blue light has a short, squiggly wavelength, whereas amber and yellow have long, loose wavelengths.

-Because of this, amber and yellow tints are able to offset and absorb the blue light before it reaches your eyes, which allows you a better night’s sleep and reduces the symptoms of digital eye strain.
+The amber and yellow tints offset and absorb the blue light before it reaches your eyes.
+This blue-light-filtering allows a better night’s sleep and reduces symptoms of digital eye strain.

-Lens coatings: Since tinted lenses aren’t for everyone, there are some clear lens options that also provide blue light protection.
-Anti-reflective coating is also beneficial for computer glasses because it prevents screen glare from irritating or distracting your vision.
+Tinted lenses aren’t for everyone.
+But there are clear lens options that also provide blue light protection.
+Anti-reflective coating is also beneficial for computer glasses, since it prevents screen glare from irritating or distracting your vision.

 READY TO SHOP FOR COMPUTER GLASSES?
 Find an optical store near you or shop online.